wp-plugins/bridgedd/readme.txt

 == Upgrade Notice ==

+= 1.2.7 =

+A minor update to prepare for the BridgeDD 1.3 major update

 = 1.2.5 =

 BridgeDD 1.2.5 fixes a serious bug in phpBB logins.
 If you have phpBB registration set to allow "any character" in usernames, this is a **mandatory** upgrade!